dmbarbour/wikilon/docs/AwelonLang.md

 A patch contains a list of patches to logically include followed by a list of definitions.
 Each definition is indicated by `@word` at the start of a line, followed by Awelon code.
 The last definition for a word wins, so definitions override those from earlier patches.

-Cyclic definitions are erroneous.
-Loop behavior must be modeled via fixpoint combinator.
+Definitions of words must be acyclic, and cyclic definitions are generally considered errors.
 However, trivially defining a word to itself as `@foo foo` will be accepted as meaning 'delete the word' rather than raising an error.
 Undefined words essentially evaluate to themselves.
+Loop behaviors can be modeled by defining a fixpoint combinator (discussed below).

 Awelon's dictionary representation is not optimal for direct use by humans.
 It can be tolerated in small doses.
 But it is intended more as an import/export format, and for efficient sharing between humans and software agents.
 Humans will generally observe and influence a dictionary through an editable view, perhaps as a hypermedia web service or mounted into a filesystem.